c0r3war/LoraWanArduino/README.md

 ## Setup project

 1) Create a new workspace.
 2) Create a folder for the project.
-Folder must contain subb directory named 'build' (this one will be used for Arduino build, it will speed up subsequent compilations).
+Folder must contain a sub directory named 'build' (this one will be used for Arduino build, it will speed up subsequent compilations) and a sub directory named like yout sketch (ex:if the sketch file is *ttn-abp-mode.ino*, then the folder name **must** be *ttn-abp-mode*).
+The later folder will be used to store source files.
+**Note:** It is very important to comply with naming convention for the source folder, otherwise the Arduino IDE will complain at compile time!
 Add the project folder to workspace.
 3) Setup Git repo (don't forget to create a .gitignore to exclude the build folder, .vscode folder, etc).
 4) Setup the Heltec Lora 32 board (shift+cmd+P, Arduino:Board Config), and the serial port to use (shif+cmd+P, Arduino:Select Serial Port).
 5) Setup libraries (shift+cmd+P, Arduino: Library Manager): you will need MCCI LoraWan LMIC Libray (https://github.com/mcci-catena/arduino-lmic) and U8g2 for screen (https://github.com/olikraus/u8g2).